Main content start

 The third and following years are devoted to dissertation work.
 The few requirements in this segment of the program are milestones to encourage students and advisors to ensure that the project is on track.

-1. Dissertation Proposal—By Spring Quarter of the third year, students should have selected a dissertation topic and committee.
+1. Dissertation Proposal—By the end of Winter Quarter of the third year, students should have selected a dissertation topic and committee.
 A proposal sketching the topic, status, and plan for the thesis project, as well as an annotated bibliography or literature review indicating familiarity with the relevant literature, must be received by the committee one week before the meeting on graduate student progress late in Spring Quarter.
-The dissertation proposal and the reading committee's report on it will constitute a substantial portion of the third year review.
+The dissertation proposal and the reading committee's report on it will constitute a substantial portion of the third-year review.

 2. Departmental Oral—During Autumn Quarter of the fourth year, students take an oral examination based on at least 30 pages of written work, in addition to the proposal.
 The aim of the exam is to help the student arrive at an acceptable plan for the dissertation and to make sure that student, thesis topic, and advisors make a reasonable fit.
 It is an important chance for the student to clarify their goals and intentions with the entire committee present.